-Need to send a film you made, the full data and graphics of your latest study or another big file?
+Need to send a film you made, the full data and graphics of your latest study, or another big file?
 You can do it by email.
-Find out here how to send large files through Gmail.
+Find out here how to send a big file through Gmail.

 First, Sea-to-Sea Village

 St. Lawrence’s valley was home to an Iroquoian language that has long disappeared… safe for one word it seems, which everyone who has ever looked at a map of North America will promptly recognize.

 A word similar to kana:ta (which appears in many a present-day Iroquoian language) probably meant “village” and, latinized, became the name of the country.

 Now, with a village that stretches from ocean to ocean under our belts, let’s turn to files that stretch from top to bottom of an email—and then some:

 How to Send a Big File as an “Attachment” through Gmail

 Using the Gmail Web Interface on the Desktop